Gethe/wow-ui-source/README.markdown

       * Guard Dog no longer causes Growl to generate additional Happiness.

+    * Summoned pets now start with 100 focus, up from 0.

   * Glyphs

     * Glyph of Mend Pet is now Glyph of Greater Proportion, which increases